vertex-lab/website/content/blog/vertex_is_free.md

 summary: "Vertex is now easier than ever for developers to integrate.
 Starting today, all reputable pubkeys receive 100 free daily credits, removing the biggest barrier to building spam-proof apps without..."
 ---

-Since our launch in February, Vertex has improved its services and earned the trust of projects that rely on us to make their apps spam-proof.
-Some of them include:
+Since our February launch, Vertex has evolved its services and gained the confidence of projects that trust it for spam protection, such as:

-- [#asknostr](https://asknostr.site/)- a Q&A community on top of Nostr.
+- [#asknostr](https://asknostr.site/)- the Q&A community on top of Nostr.
 - [Satlantis](https://www.satlantis.io/) - the travel and community social network.
 - [npub.world](https://npub.world/) - the nostr profile search engine.
 - [Zapstore](https://zapstore.dev/) - the app store powered by your social graph.
 - [Sovran](https://sovran.money/) - the Bitcoin and ecash wallet with built-in nostr search.

-However, after speaking with many Nostr developers, we discovered an unexpected hurdle: the main barrier to adopting Vertex wasn’t cost, it was *authorization*.
+However, after speaking with many Nostr developers, we discovered an unexpected hurdle: Vertex’s current authorization model — signing each request with a Nostr key — is difficult for many apps to implement.

 ## The Challenge

-To fulfill a request with Vertex, you need to **sign it with a nostr key** that has sufficient credits, similar to how traditional APIs require an API key to authenticate each request and tie it to an account or quota.
+To use Vertex, each request must be **signed with a Nostr key** that has enough credits.
+This works much like traditional APIs, where an API key authenticates each request and links it to an account or quota.

-But for most Nostr clients this is a major hurdle, because they are entirely client-side applications:
+But for Nostr clients this is a major hurdle, as they are mostly client-side applications:

 - They **don’t have, and don’t want, a backend** that could approve or sign requests on behalf of the app.
 - They also **can’t safely embed a key** inside the app itself, as any secret can be extracted with enough effort.